 Fun fact: Every day, a tramway worker rides on top of the tram car to the observation deck.
 They observe the cable on their ride up to ensure the cables are working properly.

-The temperature at the observation deck was 30 degrees cooler than it was at the base and we were not dressed appropriately for the wind and lower temperatures in our shorts and t-shirts.
+The temperature at the observation deck was 30 degrees cooler than it was at the base and we were inappropriately dressed for the wind and lower temperatures in our shorts and t-shirts.
+Rookie mistake.

 Fun fact: A tramway worker sleeps in a dorm-style room in the observation deck building every night.
 They are stationed at the observation deck to assist in emergencies on the mountain such as stranded hikers.

 Even in the dark, I could see that there was an absence of tall buildings in Albuquerque.
 I learned that there are very strict codes on building heights in the city.
 The reason is to protect the views of the surrounding mountains and natural beauty.

 Below is one of my favorite photos of our Route 66 trip.
 I took it on the ride up to the observation deck and did not realize that it was blurry until I reviewed my photos the following day.

 Once back at the base, we drove to our hotel, arriving at 10:20pm and that was it for day 3.

 |Ending mileage day 3||12,582|